Exclusive Cris X Interview: Creating Custom Art Radiating with Life

 What’s really special about Cris X is how his craftsmanship shines through in every work he creates.
 For example, the flawless finish on his fiberglass sculptures is achieved by nearly endless rounds of sanding and priming which only lay the groundwork for the 30 to 40 layers of colors and clear coating he applies.
 (Yes, you read that right—30 to 40 layers!)

-We were fortunate to recently sit down with Cris X and ask him some questions about his creative process and his electrifying career.
+We were fortunate to recently sit down for an exclutive Cris X interview to ask him some questions about his creative process and his electrifying career.
 Enjoy!

 1).
 When did you first realize you wanted to become an artist?

 Fairly late in life for a career artist.
 I was working on building a career as an automotive artist doing custom paint jobs on motorcycles and cars.
 Then I had the opportunity to display in my first major gallery.
 When my first piece sold within an hour of being hung, I knew that was it!
 I knew that shift in my career to fine art was what I wanted to do.
 So I took a leap of faith, focused on the fine art, and never looked back.

 My collectors inspire me the most.
 When I get back to my studio after a show, I am so inspired to start creating again because I feel so fortunate to have collectors embrace my work and add it to their art collections!
 As for the subject matter, I look for things that would translate into a painting well with the materials I work with.
 That broad range of subjects and different mediums always keeps things exciting in the studio.

 3).
 Which artists have played a role in influencing your style?

 While he may not have influenced my style, Michael Godard definitely influenced my career as an artist.
 Before I was in any galleries, I got a job with a gallery carrying and moving art for them.
 Godard was one of those artists.